ariebovenberg/snug/README.rst

 --------

 1. *Simplicity*.
 If you understand generators, you understand queries.
-   Customizing your query requires no special glue-code.
+   Customizing a query requires no special glue-code.
-   For example: add your own validation logic, or use any serializer you like:
+   For example: add validation logic, or use any serialization method:

    .. code-block:: python

-     from my_serializers import UserSchema
+     from my_types import User, UserSchema

-     def user(name: str):
+     def user(name: str) -> snug.Query[User]:
          """lookup a user by their username"""
          if len(name) == 0:
              raise ValueError('username must have >0 characters')